aframevr/aframe/docs/guides/building-with-components.md

 <a-entity template="src: #plane"></a-entity>
 ```

-But, then they'll all be displaying the same image texture and look the same.
+But then they'll all be displaying the same image texture and look the same.
 Here is where we'll need a template engine with variable
 substitution/interpolation.

 Let's tell the template component to use the popular [Nunjucks][nunjucks]
 engine by specifying `<script type="text/nunjucks">`.
 The component will
 lazy-load the template engine for us.
-And, with Nunjucks, we define a `{{ thumb
+And with Nunjucks, we define a `{{ thumb
 }}` variable in the template, which we can pass using the [data attributes][data]:

 ```html